camueller/SmartApplianceEnabler/doc/Update_EN.md

 #### MQTT broker
 **SAE 2.0 cannot run without an MQTT broker**.
 In theory, any existing MQTT broker should work, but in practice this doesn't seem to be the case.
 If in doubt, the MQTT broker [Mosquitto should be installed](ManualInstallation_EN.md#mqtt-broker).

 If the MQTT broker cannot be reached via `localhost:1883` or username/password are required, these parameters must be configured in the *Smart Appliance Enabler* settings.
-As long as these are not configured, the web interface of the SAE can be used, but **no data is transmitted to the SHM or switching commands are executed by it**.
+As long as these are not configured, the web interface of the SAE can be used, but **no data is transmitted to the SHM or control requests are executed by it**.

 #### Configuration files
 It is strongly recommended to back up the `Appliances.xml` configuration file before the update, in case you want to switch back to version 1.6 after all.
 As soon as a change is saved in *Smart Appliance Enabler* 2.0, the `Appliances.xml` file is overwritten, making it no longer readable for *Smart Appliance Enabler* 1.6.